The Evolution of Behavioural Safety

 The future of BBS

-Current and future trends in BBS draw on neuroscience and technology, incorporating elements such as psychosocial factors, virtual coaching and even social media, as well as a flexible, customised approach to safety.
+Current and future trends in BBS draw on neuroscience and technology, incorporating elements such as psychosocial factors, virtual coaching and even social media, as well as a flexible, customized approach to safety.
 BBS can be an effective tool for engagement and a communication platform that helps promote a feedback rich culture and strong interpersonal relationships.
 Clients have applied BAPP to areas unrelated to safety, such as financial or administrative departments, and seen improvements in culture and performance there, too.
 Behaviour-based safety continues to evolve across organisations and within them, as each company adapts the system according to its current level of maturity and preparedness.
 Ultimately, BBS evolves to become part of the fabric of the organisations that adopt it.

 DEKRA Organisational Reliability